Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 A popular technique for tuning hyperparameters is a *grid search* combined with *cross-validation*.
 Cross-validation is a technique that assesses how well a model, trained on a training set, predicts over the test set.
 Using this technique, initially we divide the dataset into K folds and then train the algorithm K times, in a round-robin fashion, on all but one of the folds, called held-out fold.
 We compute the average value of the metrics of K models over K held-out folds.
 This average value, called *cross-validated performance estimate*, depends on the values of hyperparameters used when creating K models.
 When tuning hyperparameters, we search through the space of candidate hyperparameter values to find the ones that optimize cross-validation performance estimate.
 Grid search is a common search technique, where the space of candidate values of multiple hyperparameters is a cross-product of sets of candidate values of individual hyperparameters.

 Grid search using cross-validation can be time-consuming.
-If an algorithm has 5 hyperparameters, each with 5 candidate values and we use K=5 folds, then to complete a grid search we need to train 5<sup>6</sup>=15625 models.
+If an algorithm has 5 hyperparameters, each with 5 candidate values and we use K=5 folds, then to complete a grid search we need to train 5<sup>6</sup>=15625 [some explaination, saying for paramerers there are 5 5<sup>5</sup> possible combination and each will need to train 5 times. ] models.
 Fortunately, grid-search using cross-validation is an embarrassingly parallel procedure and all these models can be trained in parallel.

 ## Data Description